Marietta Attorneys Dean Phillips Law Office

 These issues usually don’t come up that often.
 Very few DUIs involve blood tests.
 Police officers must have search warrants to administer them.
 Most officers only bother with warrants on a no-refusal weekend or another high enforcement period.

 Test or no test, prosecutors must establish all the elements of DUI beyond a reasonable doubt.
-For a free consultation with an experienced criminal defense attorney in Marietta, contact the Phillips Law Firm, LLC.
+For a free consultation with an experienced DUI defense attorney in Marietta, contact the Phillips Law Firm, LLC.
 We routinely handle matters in Cobb County and nearby jurisdictions.